 Personal recommendation from friends or family is one way to find a financial adviser but it’s not always easy to work out whether an adviser has done a good job until years after they have given the advice.

-For advice on later life issues (help with your pension pot, retirement planning, long term care planning, equity release, inheritance tax planning or wills and probate)
+For advice on later life issues (such as help with your pension pot, retirement planning, long term care planning, equity release, inheritance tax planning or wills and probate)

 For mortgages, protection insurance, pensions, investments and general financial advice

 To find an insurance broker